huaminghuangtw/Evergreen-Notes/Permanent-Notes/Never lose faith and hope.md

 ---
 title: Never lose faith and hope
 created: 2024-11-18T09:16:50
-modified: 2025-08-14T05:04:06
+modified: 2025-08-29T08:30:46
 ---

 > _“Sometimes life hits you in the head with a brick.
-Don't lose faith.” — Steve Jobs_
+Don’t lose faith.” — Steve Jobs_

 > _["Hope is a waking dream." — Aristotle](https://www.goodreads.com/quotes/3987-hope-is-a-waking-dream)_